Sony WI-C300 Wireless In-ear Headphones

 Build and Design

 The entire headphone is made out of light plastic which makes the headphone light as a feather.
 The cable which lengths in 7 inch connecting each earpiece are very thin which is a bit of a letdown.
 It feels that it might snap if not used carefully.
 The cables could’ve been rubberized and be more durable.

 It’s available in four color variants; black, blue, white, and red.
 The colors add a nice touch to the overall aesthetics of the headphones.
-I, personally prefer the blue variant as its not flashy like the other ones, rather low key and simple.
+I, personally prefer the blue variant as it’s not flashy like the other ones, rather a low key and simple.

 The left side earpiece cable connects with a remote which has the media playback controls like play/pause, skip tracks, volume controls and call receive/decline buttons and a micro USB port for charging.

-The lightweight build of the headphones makes it extremely comfortable.
-It can be used for extended sessions without any discomfort or heating issue.
+The lightweight build of the headphones makes them extremely comfortable.
+It can be used for extended sessions without any discomfort or heating issues.
 So, you can listen to music for as long as you want with it.
-The headphone will easily fit into your pocket and it’s and suitable for outside use as well.
+The headphone will easily fit into your pocket and it’s suitable for outside use as well.

 The noise isolation is some type of okay, you will be able to hear ambient noise even listening at more than 50% volume.
 You cannot expect any more from a low budget option.